-Principal Recipients with approved funding should submit a request for procurement of these tests through wambo.org or, if not registered to wambo.org, they may contact and their Country Team.
+Principal Recipients with approved funding should submit a request to procure tests through wambo.org or, if not registered to wambo.org, they may contact and their Country Team.

 Governments in Global Fund-eligible and transitioned countries can also procure tests using non-Global Fund sources of funding through wambo.org, or through the other procurement partners of the Diagnostics Consortium.
-If interested in using wambo.org, contact for more information.
+If interested in using wambo.org, contact firstname.lastname@example.org for more information.

-Where there is a Diagnostics Consortium allocation such as for Cepheid tests, requisitions should be submitted for quantities not greater than the allocation quantity.
-For further information on the availability of tests for the other platforms, Principal Recipients should contact their Principal Recipient Services focal point in Supply Operations Department or their Country Team.
+For further information on the availability of tests for the other platforms, Principal Recipients should contact their Principal Recipient Services focal point in the Supply Operations Department or their Country Team.